-At an assembly at the start of each academic year, the Headteacher reminds the Prep school children of the full school rules and the five Golden Rules, which were written by the School Council in 2018 in consultation with pupils.
+At an assembly at the start of each academic year, the Headteacher reminds the Prep school children of the school rules.
 Class teachers also discuss the school rules with each class.
 In addition to school rules we have the Jigsaw Charter, which links to our PSHEE scheme and which is known and agreed by the children.
 In this way, every child in the school knows the standard of behaviour we expect in our school.
 If there are incidents of misbehaviour, the teacher may discuss these with the whole class during form periods and PSHEE lessons.

-We praise and reward children for good behaviour in a variety of ways:
+We praise and reward children for positive behaviour in a variety of ways:

-- Teachers reinforce positive behaviour with praise - Teachers give children stars for good work Prep only - Stickers, Smiley Faces may be used in exercise books - Teachers send children to the Headteacher for a 'Headteacher's Award' or Head of Department for a 'pat on the back' if they have excelled in their work and attitude - Special Mentions for Pre-Prep weekly in assembly - Weekly recognition in assembly of pupils who have demonstrated the Jigsaw values for the week - Teachers send postcards home to parents to tell them about particular effort, kindness or achievements
+- Teachers reinforce positive behaviour with praise - Teachers give children stars for work Prep only - System of rewards for stars earned eg 100 stars = early lunch pass - Stickers, Smiley Faces may be used in exercise books - Teachers send children to the Headteacher for a 'Headteacher's Award' or Head of Department for a 'pat on the back' if they have excelled in their work and attitude - Special Mentions for Pre-Prep weekly in assembly - Weekly recognition in assembly of pupils who have demonstrated the Jigsaw values for the week - Teachers send postcards home to parents to tell them about particular effort, kindness or achievements

-- Politeness & Courtesy Cup awarded weekly in assembly - We acknowledge and praise consistent good work, effort and acts of kindness - House tokens (Prep) and golden stars (Pre Prep) are awarded for acts of kindness, helping peers or staff, positive behaviour and half termly results of these are announced in assembly - We use Friday assemblies to celebrate the achievements of the children, both in and out of school - Staff and older pupils provide positive role models.
+- Politeness & Courtesy Cup awarded weekly in assembly and all nominations are read out - We acknowledge and praise consistent good work, effort and acts of kindness - House tokens (Prep) and golden stars (Pre Prep) are awarded for acts of kindness, helping peers or staff, positive behaviour and half termly results of these are announced in assembly - We use Friday assemblies to celebrate the achievements of the children, both in and out of school - Staff and older pupils provide positive role models.

 Each classroom for pupils in Years 1 to 6 has a display of different colours on the board, linked to our attainment reporting colours.
 At the start of each lesson, all pupils are considered to be in the green category, ie behaving as expected.
 Pupils who behave exceptionally well during a lesson may have their initials recorded next to the blue category.
 Following any warnings for behaviour during the lesson, a pupil's initials are recorded in the yellow category as a reminder.
-If any further instances of inappropriate behaviour occur in that lesson, the pupils initials are moved to red and either a stripe is issued (Years 3 to 6) or golden time is affected (Years 1 to 2).
+If any further instances of inappropriate behaviour occur in that lesson, the pupi'ls initials are moved to red and either a reminder/stripe is issued (Years 3 to 6) or golden time is affected (Years 1 to 2).